MathildeBlock/MathildeBlock.github.io/Project_intro.markdown

 The data used in this project is from [Statistics Denmark](www.statistikbanken.dk).

 # Explainer notebook
 For some reason, when the notebook is hosted on nb-viewer some of the plots doesn't show.
-We have therefore included a link to the notebook on github, where all the plots are shown.
+We have therefore included a link to the notebook on github, where all the plots can be found.

 - [Link to Explainer notebook on nb-viewer](https://nbviewer.org/github/MathildeBlock/MathildeBlock.github.io/blob/main/explainer_notebook.ipynb)